MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

     def post(self,worklist):
-         Task: operate on worklist.ok, and worklist.failed. modifies them appropriately. message acknowledgement has already occurred before they are called.
+         Task: operate on worklist.ok, and worklist.failed. modifies them appropriately. notification message acknowledgement has already occurred before they are called.

     def on_housekeeping(self):
          do periodic processing.